Weh-gh/My-personal-html-site-project/README.md

-# my-personal-html-site-project
+# my-site
-My personal website where I write code for fun once in a while when I'm bored.
+The personal website for Weh.
+Built using HTML, CSS and JavaScript.

 Discord : [Click the blue link to join our Discord server and chat](https://discord.gg/qsG7PSB7Wg)
 <br/>